zaphod42/puppet-docs/source/guides/style_guide.markdown

     }
 {% endhighlight %}

-## Classes
+## 13. Classes

-### Separate Files
+### 13.1 Separate Files

-All classes and resource type definitions must be in separate files in the `manifests` directory of their module.
-For example:
+13.1.1 All classes and resource type definitions must be in separate files in the `manifests` directory of their module.
+This is functionally identical to declaring all classes and defines in init.pp, but highlights the structure of the module and makes everything more legible.

 {% highlight ruby %}
     # /etc/puppetlabs/puppet/modules/apache/manifests

     # init.pp
       class apache { }
     # ssl.pp